melmi/FastSeries/readme.md

 ## Format

 *FastSeries* orginize timeseries in tables.
-Each table has a description and pairs of `DateTime` and `float` rows.
+Each table has a description and pairs of `TimeSpan` and `float` rows.

 ## Usage Sample